apollographql/apollo-client/.api-reports/api-report-testing_core.md

     awaitRefetchQueries?: boolean;
     context?: TContext;
-    // Warning: (ae-forgotten-export) The symbol "ErrorPolicy" needs to be exported by the entry point index.d.ts errorPolicy?: ErrorPolicy;
+    // Warning: (ae-forgotten-export) The symbol "ErrorPolicy" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ErrorPolicy" errorPolicy?: ErrorPolicy;
     // Warning: (ae-forgotten-export) The symbol "OnQueryUpdated" needs to be exported by the entry point index.d.ts onQueryUpdated?: OnQueryUpdated<any>;
     optimisticResponse?: TData | ((vars: TVariables) => TData);
     refetchQueries?: ((result: FetchResult<TData>) => InternalRefetchQueriesInclude) | InternalRefetchQueriesInclude;
-    // Warning: (ae-forgotten-export) The symbol "MutationUpdaterFunction" needs to be exported by the entry point index.d.ts update?: MutationUpdaterFunction<TData, TVariables, TContext, TCache>;
+    // Warning: (ae-forgotten-export) The symbol "MutationUpdaterFunction" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ApolloCache" update?: MutationUpdaterFunction<TData, TVariables, TContext, TCache>;
-    // Warning: (ae-forgotten-export) The symbol "MutationQueryReducersMap" needs to be exported by the entry point index.d.ts updateQueries?: MutationQueryReducersMap<TData>;
+    // Warning: (ae-forgotten-export) The symbol "MutationQueryReducersMap" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "MutationQueryReducersMap" updateQueries?: MutationQueryReducersMap<TData>;
     variables?: TVariables;
 }